-Arguably the most famous of all the pregnancy skin changes, stretch marks are almost inevitable.
+Arguably the most famous of all the pregnancy skin changes, stretch marks, also known as striae gravidarum, are almost inevitable.
 About 90% of women will find themselves sporting stripes by the seventh month of their pregnancy.

 - Your mother had stretch marks during her pregnancy.

 - You gain weight rapidly during your pregnancy.

 Stretch marks are virtually impossible to prevent, especially if you have genetic relatives who donned the stripes during their pregnancies.

 With that said, some studies have shown that applying a cream containing onion extract, hyaluronic acid don’t let the name scare you, and Centella asiatica extract may minimize the appearance of stretch marks.2Farahnik, B., Park, K., Kroumpouzos, G., & Murase, J. (2017).
 Striae gravidarum: Risk factors, prevention, and management.
 International journal of women’s dermatology, 3(2), 77-85.